OPPORTUNITIES IN THE AIR AND SPACE FORCES

-Unique Job Opportunities – In the Air Force you get the opportunities to do jobs that are completely separate from those in the civilian sector.
-Whether that is flying a plane or developing the latest technology officers in the Air Force will have jobs like no other.
-The job opportunities that cadets have the potential to earn range widely from a Civil Engineer to a Pilot to an Intelligence officer to an Interpreter.
-There are potential for careers in the Air Force no matter your interest are.
-With these types of job experiences Air Force Officers truly have a job that is unlike any other in the world.
+Unique Job Opportunities – In the Air Force and Space Force you get the opportunities to do jobs that are completely separate from those in the civilian sector.
+Whether flying a plane or developing the latest technology, officers in the Air and Space Forces will have jobs like no other.
+The job opportunities that cadets have the potential to earn range widely from a Civil Engineer to a Pilot to an Intelligence officer to a satellite operator.
+There are potential careers in the Air and Space Forces no matter your interest.
+With these types of job experiences Air and Space Force Officers and Professionals truly have a job that is unlike any other in the world.

-Higher Education- Once cadets graduate ROTC and commission, the Air Force provides many opportunities to further their education.
-Whether that be Medical school, Dental school, or a Masters program qualified officers who want a professional degree will have the opportunity.
-In addition to those programs the Air Force offers advanced technical training at the Air Force Institute of Technology.
+Higher Education- Once cadets graduate ROTC and commission, the Air and Space Forces provide many opportunities to further their education.
+Whether that be Medical school, Dental school, or a Masters program, qualified officers who want a professional degree will have the opportunity.
+In addition to those programs the Air and Space Forces offer advanced technical training at the Air Force Institute of Technology.

-Basic allowance for Housing/Substance- Every member of the Air Force Receives benefits relating to the everyday needs of their life.
+Basic allowance for Housing/Substance- Every member of the Air and Space Forces receives benefits relating to the everyday needs of their life.
 Living expenses, including utilities and maintenance, are covered for those who choose to live in on-base housing.
 If one decides to live off-base, a monthly tax-free housing allowance based on rank, family status and geographic location is provided to help pay for living expenses.

-Traveling- Airmen receive 30 days paid vacation through the Air Force that they can use to travel locally or even internationally.
-Airmen are able to utilize free space in Air Force aircraft that travel to different destinations, which may include Italy or Spain, and even places in the United States.
-Airmen can choose to stay at a destination near an Air Force base, or military facility, and receive hotel-quality stay on base for a reasonable price.
-Even through deployments and TDY’s alone, Airmen can explore different cultures and people simply for being in the Air Force.
+Traveling- Airmen and Space Professionals receive 30 days paid vacation that they can use to travel locally or even internationally.
+Airmen and Space Professionals are able to utilize free space in Air Force aircraft that travel to different destinations, which may include Italy or Spain, and even places in the United States.
+Airmen and Space Professionals can choose to stay at a destination near a base, or military facility, and receive hotel-quality stay on base for a reasonable price.
+Even through deployments and TDY’s alone, Airmen and Space Professionals can explore different cultures and people simply for being in the Forces.

 OPPORTUNITIES AT DET 390